funnygyc/RayTracingInVulkan-pureraytracing/README.md

 # Ray Tracing In Vulkan --- pure ray tracing

 This Rep clone from https://github.com/GPSnoopy/RayTracingInVulkan. we removed the content related to rasterization to try to support pure ray tracing.
 (The original Rep had an initialization about rasterization when using ray tracing mode.)
+We also add the FPS on the window.

 Built int the same way as RayTracingInVulkan.